How {and when!} to request your child’s IEP records and files.

 So, first of all, do you need them?
 Is the situation becoming contentious?
 Or are you just being a nervous Nelly because you heard stories from other parents?

 If you need them, you need them.
 But make sure that you need them.
 I hear a lot of parents say “You know, I just want them, to have.”
-Ok, great, but if you don’t want to risk ruining a good working relationship, just start today at being proactive and don’t request the older records unless a situation arises.
+Ok, great.
+But if you don’t want to risk ruining a good working relationship skip it.
+And just start today at being proactive at keeping the records.
+Don’t request the older records unless a situation arises.
 The outcome is going to be the same.

 I would be doing you a huge disservice if I didn’t tell you this: Many schools view this as a hostile act.